phpsmashcode/logezy-machine-test/README.md

 ## Prerequisites

-- Node.js 20+
+- Docker + Docker Compose (for containerized setup) – recommended
-- Docker + Docker Compose (for containerized setup)
+- Node.js 20+ (only if running locally without Docker)
-- PostgreSQL 15+ (if running locally without Docker)
+- PostgreSQL 15+ (only for local, non‑Docker DB)

 ## Environment